 The Income-Sensitive Repayment Plan, Income-Driven Repayment Plan and Pay As You Earn Repayment Plan are three other Federal programs that can help you pay off student loans by keeping payments within the parameters of your means, provided you meet the eligibility requirements.

-Your loan becomes delinquent as soon as you miss a payment and the delinquency continues until you get back get up to-date on your bills.
+Your loan becomes delinquent as soon as you miss a payment, and the delinquency continues until you get back get on track with your bills.

-If you’re delinquent for 90 days or more, your lenders are likely to report your delinquency to the credit bureaus, hurting your credit score and your future ability to rent a home, get a loan, qualify for affordable insurance, etc.
+If you’re delinquent on your student loan bill for 90 days or more, your lenders are likely to report your delinquency to the credit bureaus – hurting your credit score and your future ability to rent a home, get a loan, qualify for affordable insurance, etc.

-If you’re already delinquent, meaning you’ve missed a payment and are unsure of how you can afford to catch up, take the action steps laid out above as soon as possible to avoid default.
+If you’re already delinquent, meaning you’ve missed a student loan bill payment and are unsure of how you can afford to catch up, take the action steps laid out above as soon as possible to avoid default.

 If you’ve already defaulted, your loans may have already been turned over to a collection agency.
 There’s still no time like the present to be proactive though.